Inside Amy Schumer: Reception

 The show has been met with generally positive reviews.
 The first season received a weighted average score of 66 out of 100 on Metacritic based on eight critics, indicating "generally favorable reviews".
-Critics were even more positive towards the second and third seasons, which received Metascores of 74 and 71 respectively.
+Critics were even more positive for the second and third seasons, which received Metascores of 74 and 71 respectively.
 The third season also received a 100% approval rating on Rotten Tomatoes based on reviews from 10 critics, with an average rating of 10 out of 10.
 The site's critical consensus states, "Edgy and thought-provoking, Inside Amy Schumers third season delivers more of the social relevance and self-deprecating wit that fans of the series have come to expect."
 The series was honored with a Peabody Award in 2015.
 The fourth season of the series received a score of 62 on Metacritic.

 International broadcast

 In 2014, Inside Amy Schumer began to be broadcast in Australia by the ABC until 2020; later, it moved to 10 Shake.
 In the United Kingdom and Ireland, it is broadcast on Viacom networks, primarily Comedy Central, Comedy Central Extra and VH1.